Superradiance -- the 2020 Edition: Black holes superradiant instabilities

 One of the first conceptual experiments related to BH superradiance concerns a spinning BH surrounded by a perfectly reflecting mirror~\cite{zeldovich2,Press:1972zz,Cardoso:2004nk}.
 As discussed in the previous section, confinement turns this system unstable against superradiant modes\footnote{ Any initial fluctuation grows exponentially, as we argued previously, leading to an ever increasing field density and pressure inside the mirror.
 The exponentially increasing pressure eventually disrupts the confining mirror, leading to an ``explosion,'' and to this system being termed a \emph{black-hole bomb}~\cite{Press:1972zz}.}.
 A perfectly reflecting wall is an artificial way of confining fluctuations, but is a useful guide to other more realistic and complex systems.

 For scalars, the relevant equation \eqref{teu_radial} can be solved imposing suitable in-going or regularity boundary conditions at the horizon (discussed in Section \ref{sec:Teukolsky}) and a no-flux condition at the mirror boundary $r=r_m$ in Boyer-Lindquist coordinates.
 The latter can be realized in two different ways: either with Dirichlet $R(r_m)=0$ (see Ref.~\cite{Cardoso:2004nk} for a full analysis of this case) or Neumann $R'(r_m)=0$ conditions for the corresponding Teukolsky master wavefunction.
+Generic Robin boundary conditions can also be considered~\cite{Ferreira:2017tnc}.